Ice Cream Dream

 “Love you too, hun.”

 Gus hung up.
-Knowing his Mother, she’d probably insist on putting on a smock and going to work.
+Knowing his Mother, she’d probably insist on putting on an apron and going to work.
 Maybe he’d have so many customers that he’d let her.
 Wouldn’t that be funny?
 He’d hire the first person whoever hired him when he was a freshman.
 Everything is a circle in this life.

 It was almost 11 am.
-The second hand on the clock was playing tricks with his eyes.
+The second hand on the clock was playing tricks on Gus’s eyes.
 It kept speeding up and slowing down.
 The wave of anticipation was real.
 He dropped the cleaning rag on the counter and went into the back room.
 He took to his knees and bowed his head.
 Out loud he said:

 All the anguish, and all the hard work, all the fear, no longer mattered.
 All Gus could do was wait.

 The door chimed.
-Gus looked up.
 It was Mary and his Mother and the boys.
 The three boys came running up to him, simultaneously hugging him.

 “Where are all the customers,” asked his Mother?